Skip to content

 Review

-More output means review matters more.
-Every artifact and change checked from multiple angles.
-Agents run checks in parallel; the team makes the final call.
+More output makes review matter more, not less.
+Every artefact and every change is checked from multiple angles: agents run the checks in parallel, an engineer makes the final call.

 Quality

 Static analysis and automated tests run continuously.
-Agents check spec alignment, flag regressions, and surface gaps.
+Agents check spec alignment, flag regressions and surface gaps before they compound.
 Nothing slips through quietly.

 Security

 Threat modelling in planning.
-Static and dynamic checks throughout build.
+Static and dynamic analysis through build.
 Runtime monitoring in production.
-Security runs throughout because agents make it practical.
+Security runs the length of the lifecycle because agents make it practical.

 Not every task benefits from agent delegation.
-Our engineers decide what to hand off and what to own, and that judgment compounds with every engagement.
+Engineers decide what to hand off and what to own, and that judgment compounds with every engagement.

 Discovery, testing, security, observability.
 We apply agents wherever speed creates leverage, not just where it's easiest.

-Teams working with agents daily build practical knowledge that courses can't teach.
-The deeper understanding comes from applying it under real delivery pressure.
+Teams working with agents daily build practical knowledge no course can teach.
+The understanding comes from applying it on real systems, against real deadlines.

 Deployment frequency, change failure rate, mean time to recovery, lead time.
 We optimise for outcomes that reach production, not activity that stays in branches.